w3c/voiceinteraction/source/SOURCE.md

 # Reference Implementation of an IPA Framework

-This project aims at providing a reference implementation for an IPA framework.
+This project aims at providing an IPA framework along with a reference implementation.

 ## Prerequisites